Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 # Automation Script for Ark Survival Evolved - Vanilla Linux Script for AlmaLinux

-Ark Survival Evolved Cluster Automation Script - Updated
+Ark Survival Evolved Cluster Automation Script - **Updated June 20, 2022

 This project is ongoing and will continue to be updated over time.